container-storage-interface/spec/spec.md

   // This field is REQUIRED.
   string group_snapshot_id = 1;

-  // A list of snapshots created.
+  // A list of snapshots belonging to this group.
   // This field is REQUIRED.
   repeated Snapshot snapshots = 2;

-  // Timestamp when the volume group snapshot is taken.
+  // Timestamp of when the volume group snapshot was taken.
   // This field is REQUIRED.
   .google.protobuf.Timestamp creation_time = 3;
 }